 Laboratory and clinical research in our division is supported by MMCRI.
 Many of our faculty members are principal investigators involved with clinical research projects and several MMCRI investigators carry on bench research in the realm of nephrology.

 Our program has been closely attuned to trends in graduate medical education in recent years and is responsive to the ideas and needs of our fellows, frequently seeking feedback from our trainees to enhance our curriculum.
 We have state-of-the-art simulation facilities and incorporate simulation into our curriculum.
 Most recently, we have implemented milestones assessments into feedback to our fellows and we are enhancing our activities in quality and patient safety in the spirit of the Clinical Learning Environment Review (CLER).
 Our graduates have a 100% pass rate on the American Board of Internal Medicine Nephrology Board Certification exams, and former fellows have moved on to a variety of successful community and academic positions across the country.

-I warmly invite you to peruse our program details.
 I am happy to answer specific inquiries about our program and look forward to your application.

-Mark G. Parker, M.D.
+Eric Taylor, M.D.
 Program Director, Nephrology Fellowship Program